T-Ingram/reading-notes/201/class-01.md

 # Reading notes - 01

-The topics covered in today's reading material matters because as web devolpers-in-training we need to know not only what we're doing, but the *why* and *how* behind it.
+The topics covered in today's reading material matters because as web developers-in-training we need to know not only what we're doing, but the *why* and *how* behind it.
 In learning the *why* and *how* we'll be able to better connect the dots as to the cause and effect when writing code as well as the reason for the structure as it's developed through the years.

 ## **How the Internet works**